technologiestiftung/lab-site/source/projects/tag-analysis/de/index.md

 ## Insights

 From the graph, we can derive some interesting correlations to the frequency and use of tags.
+The graph is visually divided into 2 large culsters that are only linked by a few tags.
+One is the area around the red *Geodata* and *Karten* nodes.
+It seems that at least most of the tags contained here belong to data sets that are actual geodata, i.e. data that have a spatial reference and can be further processed with a geoinformation system, for example.
+The second large cluster is found around the blue *GSI* and yellow *Regionalvergleich* nodes.
+Data from this subject areas of health and social affairs, as well as care and demography, are therefore frequently not available as georeferenced data sets.
+One reason for this is certainly that many of the data do not have a spatial reference or the spatial reference takes place via the specification of LORs, as the *LOR* node suggests, which represents a kind of link between the two large clusters.

+Also interesting are the connections of this "center nodes".
 We see for example that the largest node is *Geodaten*, meaning this is the most frequently used tag in the data portal.
 When we select the *Geodaten* node, we can see what other terms are frequently used in connection with *Geodaten*.
 Some connections are not particularly surprising (e.g., *Karten*), but other connections give us an impression of what kinds of geospatial data are being published (for example, many of the connected nodes have something to do with geology/geological data).

-...
-...
+There are some emerged categories in our calculation that contain very few tags.
+An example of this is the category *Verletzungen* which consists only of the 2 tags *Vergiftung* and *Verletzungen*.
+The fact that a category was created at all for these tags tells us that there is a larger number of records for these topics in the portal (since only the most frequently occurring tags were included in the graph).
+Obviously, however, these are mainly data sets that contain information on both topics in combination and not individual data sets.

+In summary, our tag analysis provides an interesting insight into the diversity, frequency, and coherence of the topics covered by the datasets in the Berlin Dataportal.
+Tags remain an important tool for describing data and making it more discoverable.
+Of course, the graph cannot show all the connections, as only the most frequent tags and connections have been included.